HomeAnswersHIV/AIDS specialisthiv

 Hello doctor,

 Two months back, I was drawing an HIV (Human Immunodeficiency Virus)-positive patient's blood (it said in her chart she was undetectable) with a butterfly needle.
 I retracted the needle when finished.
 I cleaned up, and as I was leaving the room, I noticed my index finger was hurting, but I did not feel any needle poke (which I was sure I would know if I was stuck by one).
 I went out of the room and checked for holes in my glove, which I did not see, and no blood.
-I may be paranoid because of the temporary pain I felt afterward and unsure why it was hurting.
-I am positive I retracted the needle, so I am just questioning why my finger hurt.
-But my question is, what are the chances of me contracting it if she was undetectable?
-Also, my daughter accidentally scratched me with her nail on my face today, and I have a very small open cut but no visible blood.
+I may be paranoid because of the temporary pain I felt afterwards, and I'm unsure why it was hurting.
+I am positive I retracted the needle, so I am just questioning why my finger hurts.
+But my question is, what are the chances of me contracting it if she were undetectable?
+Also, my daughter accidentally scratched me with her nail on my face today, and I have a very small open cut, but no visible blood.
 Is that a way of contracting the virus?

-Hi, Welcome to icliniq.com.
+Welcome to icliniq.com.

-Hope this helps.
-Thanks and take care.
+Thanks, and take care.

 Patient's Query